 It was a wildly successful Kickstarter campaign in 2017 that made “Hair Love” possible.
 Cherry wrote and directed the short with co-director Bruce Smith.

-A children’s picture book by the same name that was written by Cherry and illustrated by Vashiti Harrison was nominated earlier this month for an NAACP Image Award for Outstanding Literary Work in the Children’s category.
+A children’s picture book by the same name that was written by Cherry and illustrated by Vashiti Harrison was nominated in January for an NAACP Image Award for Outstanding Literary Work in the Children’s category.
 The winners will be announced on Feb.
 22 during a two-hour live special airing on BET Networks at 8 p.m.

 The Academy Award nomination has led to “a feeling of joy and a lot of sort of vindication, too,” Cherry said in an interview with George Thomas in the Jan.
 14 edition of the Akron Beacon Journal.
 “People kind of feel like athletes can only do one thing.
 It really felt great to have arrived in a medium that wasn’t sports.”